Rameenh/Network_Project_Client/README.md

 # Network_Project_Client
 This is the project file for my computer networks class at UTD.
-This is for the server side.
+This is for the client side.